ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nd incase the whole in
-a stout overcoat, to shut cut the cold,
-women, in thin silk dresses, with neck
-and shoulders hare, or nearly so, say
-they are perfectly comfortable !
-When
-ruen wear water proof boots over woolen
-bose, and mease the whole in India rub­
-ber, to keep them from freezing, women
-wear their thin hose, and cloth shoes, and
-pretend not to feel the cold ! -When
-men caver themselves with fare, and then
-complain of the severity of the weather.
-women hang an apology for a bonnet at
-the back of their beads, and ride Or walk
-abont in north east winds, professing not
-to sutler at all !&quot;
 Cool Water.
 The following simple
 method, it is said, will keep water almost
 as cold as ice : Let the jar, pitcher or